garyszekely/cs326-final-team-dalet/docs/milestone2.md

 - /student/friend/add
 POST
-Body: currUser, otherUser
+Body: currUserid, otherUserid
-Adds each other to the other's friend list given the names of the two users.
+Adds each other to the other's friend list given the ids of the two users.

 - /club/new
 POST
-Body: clubName, clubType, email, username, password Creates a new club user from the passed in information
+Body: clubName, clubType, email, username, password
+Creates a new club user from the passed in information

 - /club/types
 GET
 Returns an array of the types of clubs

 - /clubs
 GET
 Returns an array of club objects with fields clubName and clubDescription

 - /club/member/add
 POST
 Body: memberName
 Adds the specified member to the specified club

 - /club/member/delete
 POST
 Body: memberName
 Removes the specified member to the specified club

 - /club/like/update
 POST
 Body: N/A
 Adds a like to the club

 - /club/like/get
 GET
 returns the number of likes

 - /club/info/update
 POST
 Body: email, contact, leaders
 Updates club info

 - /club/description/update
 POST
 Body: description
 Updates club description

 - /student/info
 GET
-Retrieves the students information which contains name, bio, totalPosts, totalClubs, posts, friends, joined, and clubs
+Retrieves the students information which contains name, bio, totalPosts, totalClubs, posts,friends, joined, and clubs

 - /club/info
 GET